Natural orbital description of the halo nucleus 6He: Results

 The extrapolated $\isotope[6]{He}$ ground state energies from the natural orbital NCCI calculations [Fig.~\ref{fig-extrap}(b)] are considerably less $\hw$-dependent than the extrapolated energies from the harmonic oscillator NCCI calculations [Fig.~\ref{fig-extrap}(a)].
 The extrapolations obtained for different $\Nmax$ are also considerably more consistent (in the figure, $\Nmax$ refers to the highest $\Nmax$ in the three-point extrapolation).
 The extrapolated ground state energies obtained with the harmonic oscillator and natural orbital bases at $\hw=20\,\MeV$ (chosen close to the variational energy minimum) and $\Nmax=16$ are consistent with each other to within their respective variations, giving $E\approx-28.79\,\MeV$ and $E\approx-28.80\,\MeV$, respectively.

 Once the many-body calculation is under control, any remaining deviation of calculated values from nature may be attributed to deficiencies in the internucleon interaction.
-Comparing to the experimental binding energy of $29.27\,\MeV$ thus indicates that the JISP16 interaction underbinds $\isotope[6]{He}$ by $\sim0.5\,\MeV$~\cite{fn-he-energy-exp}.
-(For comparison, the binding of $\isotope[4]{He}$ obtained with JISP16 matches experiment to within $\sim0.003\,\MeV$~\cite{maris2009:ncfc}.)
+Comparing to the experimental binding energy of $29.27\,\MeV$ thus indicates that the JISP16 interaction underbinds $\isotope[6]{He}$ by $\sim0.5\,\MeV$.\footnote{The present extrapolations for the $\isotope[6]{He}$ ground state energy are consistent with the estimate $E=-28.8(1)\,\MeV$~\cite{maris2013:ncsm-pshell} obtained from the \textit{ad hoc} exponential basis extrapolation scheme for the oscillator basis~\cite{bogner2008:ncsm-converg-2N,maris2009:ncfc}. } (For comparison, the binding of $\isotope[4]{He}$ obtained with JISP16 matches experiment to within $\sim0.003\,\MeV$~\cite{maris2009:ncfc}.)

 The extrapolated proton radii extracted from the NCCI calculations with the natural orbital basis [Fig.~\ref{fig-extrap}(d)] similarly demonstrate a reduced $\hw$ dependence and $\Nmax$ dependence, as compared to the extrapolations from the oscillator-basis calculations [Fig.~\ref{fig-extrap}(c)].
 At the highest calculated $\Nmax$ ($\Nmax=16$), the extrapolated $r_p$ varies only by $\sim0.02\,\fm$ across the range of $\hw$ values shown ($\hw\approx14\,\MeV$ to $40\,\MeV$), and the $\Nmax$ dependence is comparable.
 We must emphasize that the variations in extrapolated values at best provide a rough guide to how well we can trust these extrapolated values as reflecting the true radius which would be obtained in an untruncated many-body calculation.
 Nonetheless, the $\hw$-independence and $\Nmax$-independence of the calculations at the $\sim0.02\,\fm$ level is reassuring.